akshey-kumar/motif-learning/README.md

 # motif-learning

-An sklearn-like module for the unsupervised learning of motifs in time-series data
+An sklearn-like module for the unsupervised learning of motifs in time-series data.

-#### Purpose of the Packag
+#### Purpose of the Package
 + The purpose of the package is facilitate motif learning in time-series datasets, and provide a toolkit to study their compositional properties and visualise them.

 ### Features
 + The Motif Learner class
 	- Fit on time-series
-	- Motif visulaisation
+	- Motif visualisation
 	- Motif compositional analysis
 	- Hasse diagram of motifs
-	- Motif pruninf
+	- Motif pruning

 ### Getting Started
 The package can be found on pypi hence you can install it using pip